promisinganuj/cloud/AWS/Kinesis/kinesis-notes.md

 * Firehose accumulates records in a buffer
 * The buffer is flushed based on time and size rules

-* Buffer Size (ex: 32 MB): if that buffer size is reached, it's flushed
+* Buffer Size: If that buffer size is reached, it's flushed.
+Buffer Size is applied before compression.
+  * Range: 1MB to 128MB for S3
+           1MB to 100MB for Amazon Elasticsearch Service.

 * Buffer Time (ex: 1 minute): if that time is reached, it's flushed
+  * Range: 60 Seconds to 900 seconds

 * Firehose can automatically increase the buffer size to increase throughput

 * High throughput => Buffer Size with be hit